Country(ies): South Africa , Botswana , Zimbabwe

 Today, we start the morning travelling deeper into Central Kalahari until we reach the Ghanzi District, where we will be learning about and interacting with the local San people.

-Later the day we will be joined by the local San guides where we will explore the many of survival techniques needed for the Kalahari Desert – we will also learn about different plants and animals that play a vital role in the everyday lifestyle of the San people.
+Later the day there is the option to join local San guides where we will explore the many of survival techniques needed for the Kalahari Desert – we will also learn about different plants and animals that play a vital role in the everyday lifestyle of the San people.

 The day ends off with getting a first-hand experience of the culture, traditions, songs, dances, and stories of the San people.